gparedes10/2022VitalSigns/README.md

 Read in some data.
 ```
 #Define our download parameters (tract, county, state, tableId, and state)
-#Our download function will use Baltimore City's tract, county and state as internal paramters
+#Our download function will use Baltimore City's tract, county and state as internal parameters
-#Change these values in the cell below using different geographic reference codes will change those parameters
+#Changing these values using different geographic reference codes will change those parameters

 tract = '*'
 county = '510'